UbiqueInnovation/terminal-magic-cli/README.md

 The original config file, the script and the data are placed in the `~/.terminal-magic/zsh/test` folder (following the same path structure as in the repository).

+### `tm` alias and auto-completion

+Install the `zsh/terminal-magic` to enable the alias `tm` for `terminal-magic` with auto-completion on the commands and module names.

 ### Updating modules

-Currently updating only works via the CLI if the placeholders don't change.
+Currently, updating only works via the CLI if the placeholders don't change.
 Use the `update` command to update a module `cargo update zsh/test`.
 The script will show a diff of the config, and of the expanded script which you have to acknowledge.

 The update command can also be used to add new elements to an array placeholder.
 Though, any more advanced updates should be performed in the `data.toml` in the respective folder under `~/.terminal-magic`.
 This is also the place, where to perform the update manually.